Devrim-Celik/OptimML/README.md

 See next section for an explanation of parameters.
 The default parameters we have left correspond to ...

  - [run.py](run.py)

+The output of each scenario will be saved in results with the timestamp that it finished running.

 ## Run Parameters Explained
 For running a test you specify all the parameters in lists.
 We then take all the permutations of these parameters and run these sequentially.